D4wnstar/aetherwisp/Electromagnetism/Classical electrodynamics/Electromagnetic induction.md

-**Electromagnetic induction** is a phenomenon occuring in electrodynamics that can be summarized as follows:
+**Electromagnetic induction** is a phenomenon occurring in electrodynamics that can be summarized as follows:

 > **A changing magnetic field induces an electric field.**